Information for Relatives of a Deceased Class Member

 What do I need to do if I want to use the Probate Plan process?

-Any deceased Class Member who is not represented by private counsel by December 1, 2023 will automatically be included in the Probate Plan process.
+Any Deceased Class Member who is not represented by private counsel by December 1, 2023 will automatically be included in the Probate Plan process.
 You may be asked for additional information and receive official mail from the Claims Administrator.
 All letters will reference the Kalima lawsuit or Kalima Settlement Administration in the return address.
 If you are asked to submit information on your deceased family member’s claim, please do so promptly.

 You will not be asked for personal financial information, such as information about your bank account or assets.